Cutie Honey Universe: Characters

 Like in the original manga, Honey is a superpowered android living as a young boarding school girl at the all-girls Saint Chapel Academy.
 Her powers come from an Atmospheric Element Condenser invented by her father, and it is this invention along with her innocence and good heart that makes her Sister Jill's target.

 Next to her standard Cutie Honey incarnation, this version sports the following alter egos: the motor-racing Hurricane Honey, the fashion-oriented Fancy Honey, the tomboyish and camera-oriented Flash Honey, the music-oriented Misty Honey, and the cabin attendant-styled Idol Honey.
+Her love interest and current boyfriend is Seiji.